stenbror/PythonCoreNative/README.md

 cmake ..
 make

+To execute future UnitTests.
+Only dummy test for now, execute the following:

+tests/TestPythonCore

-This will result in a dynamic library like on Linux => libPythonCoreNative.so
+This will result in a dynamic library like on Linux => libPythonCoreNative.so and a UnitTest Executable linked against it.
+TestPythonCore